hsit18/slot-booking-app/readme.md

 3. Meeting Point A at 15$ for 1 hour
 4. Meeting Point A at 20$ for 1 hour
 5. Meeting Point Full at 30$ for 1 hour
-6. Meeting Basketball Court at 50$ for 2 hour
+6. Basketball Court at 50$ for 2 hours

 If user selects the Meeting Point Full then for the same time schedule user cannot book the Meeting Point A and Meeting Point B.